 Lighthouse

-We exited the tunnel next to the sea and headed along the wall towards the lighthouse.
+One of the exits from the tunnel is next to the lighthouse.
+The lighthouse is where the Templars’ fortress used to stand.
 Here is the lighthouse during windy weather.

 Not far from the tower, there is usually this picturesque juice stand.